albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-    Note that the variable name was changed from `RANDOM_GENERATOR` to `randomGenerator` too.  `static` variables are written upper case and use underscore to delimit words.
-Non-static properties and all methods are usually written in camelcase.
+    Note that the variable name was changed from `RANDOM_GENERATOR` to `randomGenerator` too.  `static` fields are written upper case and use underscore to delimit words.
+Properties and all methods are usually written in camelcase.

     Use the `Dice` object in the `playGame()` method.